mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

 ## Statment of Work
 ### Written Component
--All three members will work on the README together to establish a timeline and proide individual reflections
+-  All three members will work on the README together to establish a timeline and proide individual reflections
 ### Presentation
 ### Implementation